agdturner/mxg/README.md

 # MESMER XML GUI (MXG) Progressive Web App

 MESMER is a Master Equation Solver for Multi Energy-well Reactions.
 It inputs and outputs data in an XML format.
-This is a Graphical User Interface developemnt for visualising and generating new XML for MESMER.
+This is a Graphical User Interface development for visualising and generating new XML for MESMER.

 An online version from where a Progressive Web App (PWA) can be dowloaded for installation on your device: https://agdturner.github.io/mxg-pwa/dist/main/